heikkileivo/flask-demo/README.md

 # flask-demo
 Simple, minimal [Flask](https://flask.palletsprojects.com/en/2.0.x/) demo, intended to be run on uWsgi + nginx.

+The live demo can be viewed in [https://flask-demo.dynalias.net/](https://flask-demo.dynalias.net/).

 ## Installation for development

 To run the demo in local environment, follow these steps: